dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 After a few rounds of negotiation, we reached an agreement!
 I was going back to school.

-## So, Why Did I Get My Masters Again?
+## So...
+Why Did I Get My Masters Again?

-Yes, I know that quickly became a story.
+Yes, I know that quickly became a story; a long one at that.
 But I think it was necessary to show that I had a mix of motivations and circumstances that went into my decision to get my master's degree.

 To summarize it briefly, I'll put it in bulleted form.